How to automate document management workflows

 Smart integrations with your work suite.

-With a workflow management tool like Kissflow Process, you can connect directly to Google Drive, Dropbox, Box, or wherever you store your documents so you can organize your work and collaborate faster and with greater visibility.
+With a workflow management tool like Kissflow Workflow, you can connect directly to Google Drive, Dropbox, Box, or wherever you store your documents so you can organize your work and collaborate faster and with greater visibility.

-Kissflow Process makes it easy to focus on doing your best work vs. fishing through folders every single time so you can get the files you need.
+Kissflow Workflow makes it easy to focus on doing your best work vs. fishing through folders every single time so you can get the files you need.
 Instead, you can focus more simplifying your document management workflow so your team can spend more time reviewing and brushing up documents vs. having to manually move data from Google docs to your document management workflow.

-With Kissflow Process, you can:
+With Kissflow Workflow, you can:

 - create two-way triggers so an action in Kissflow can trigger an automation in Google Drive; likewise, a trigger in Google Drive or Dropbox can update a document workflow in Kissflow,